 Groups can also use a special separate entrance to enter the Saint Peter Basilica right after the Sistine Chapel without the line if you get a combo Vatican + Basilica tours.
 Individuals are not allowed to do it, they will have to stay in the line all over again.

 Price: 33€ for the guided tour, 50€ for a small guided tour and skip-the-line access to St. Peter’s Basilica

 2. GUIDED PRIVATE TOUR:

 Getting a private tour is a more exclusive albeit more expensive option.
-Here is a classic private tour of Vatican that will show you all the highlights in 3 hours, get you to some closed-access zones and, of course, you will get to Saint Peter’s Cathedral without the queue as well.
+Here is a classic private tour of the Vatican that will show you all the highlights in 3 hours, get you to some closed-access zones and, of course, get you to Saint Peter’s Cathedral without the queue as well.

 PRICE: around 310€ depending on how many people you are

 Solution 3.
 Get the OMNIA pass

 This city pass allows you to skip the line to ALL these 3 tourist attractions in Rome: